notaz/picodrive/platform/base_readme.txt

 make sure you enable "Accurate timing", "Emulate Z80" and use "16bit accurate renderer".
 This way you will get the best compatibility this emulator can provide.
+For possible Sega/Mega CD problems, see "Other important stuff" section below.

 How to run Sega/Mega CD games